Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 In the quiet town of Canaan, New York (ZIP 12029), a business dispute quietly escalated into a high-stakes arbitration battle that gripped the local business community for months in early 2029.

-Background: In January 2029, Carter Manufacturing, a mid-sized producer of eco-friendly packaging, entered into a contract with Linden Innovations, a tech startup promising to deliver a custom software solution to optimize Carter's supply chain operations.
+Background: In January 2029, the claimant, a mid-sized producer of eco-friendly packaging, entered into a contract with the claimant, a tech startup promising to deliver a custom software solution to optimize Carter's supply chain operations.
 The contract was valued at $450,000, with development milestones spread over six months.

-By June, Carter Manufacturing claimed that Linden Innovations had missed multiple deadlines and delivered a substandard product, causing operational slowdowns estimated to have cost the company $250,000 in losses.
+By June, the claimant claimed that the claimant had missed multiple deadlines and delivered a substandard product, causing operational slowdowns estimated to have cost the company $250,000 in losses.
 Linden, on the other hand, argued that Carter had frequently changed project scope mid-development and withheld payments totaling $150,000.

 The Arbitration Begins: With tensions rising, both parties agreed to binding arbitration in Canaan to avoid a prolonged court battle.
 The arbitration was overseen by retired judge Elaine Morrison, known locally for her meticulous approach.